 Why is Robinhood free?
 There are several answers to this question.
 From the onset, the absence of commissions for transactions and requirements for minimum investment set it apart from the crowd of competitors.
 Before Robinhood, people who wanted to invest in stocks would be charged $5-10 per trade and had to spend at least $500 to open an account.

-Robinhood founders wanted to ‘unlock the micro-investor market’ and ‘democratize’ the world of finance for all, and this unique value proposition helped attract the first adopters quickly.
+Robinhood founders wanted to ‘unlock the micro-investor market’ and ‘democratize’ the world of finance, and this unique value proposition helped attract the first adopters quickly.
 In 2014, 340,000 had signed up to the app’s waitlist, and the number had reportedly doubled by the time it was formally launched.

-After other online investing platforms followed suit, Robinhood is no longer the only free brokerage app in town.
-However, it remains competitive and continues to grow.
-Thus, despite its commitment to offer free-of-charge trading, the approach is apparently effective.
+Although Robinhood is no longer the only free brokerage app in town, it remains competitive and continues to grow, proving the approach is effective.

-Secondly, the truth is that Robinhood isn’t absolutely free.
+Secondly, Robinhood isn’t absolutely free.
 Users may have to pay for a variety of services.

-The app’s paid version, Robinhood Gold, is supposedly the company’s second major source of revenue.
-The opt-in service comes at a flat monthly fee of $5.
+Robinhood Gold, the app’s paid opt-in service, is supposedly the company’s second major source of revenue.
+The flat monthly fee is $5.

-In return, Gold members enjoy extended trading hours, access to in-depth research from Morningstar on 1,700+ stocks and Level 2 market data powered by NASDAQ TotalView, and extra buying power due to the ability to borrow money when they wish to purchase stocks.
+In return, Gold members enjoy extended trading hours, access to in-depth research from Morningstar on 1,700+ stocks and Level 2 market data powered by NASDAQ TotalView, and extra buying power.
 Users can try the Gold service out for 30 days free of charge.